Thanks for taking the time to look at this website!

 The man lacked something he needed, namely, a wife.
 But he probably didn’t know that.
 Notice that the text didn’t say that Adam started complaining or wishing he had a wife.
 There has never been such thing as a wife until now!
 The only one who we know is aware of this problem is God Himself.
 Adam might be completely unaware of the problem.
 Not only is he unaware, but even if he realized he was lacking something out there, something he probably never imagined, what in the world could he do about it?

 God could have solved the problem as soon as He stated that He would make a helper for Adam.
-But He didn’t.
+But it appears He did not.
 God’s delay in fixing the problem might actually have been highlighting the problem to Adam, in order that he would understand what God is like.
-By bringing the man to see his need, God have been teaching the man.
+By bringing the man to see his need, God may have been teaching the man.
 Adam would learn that God is good.
 He knows Adam’s needs.
 He wants the best for Adam.
 If there is something good lacking, God will provide.
 God is everything this man needs.
 This was a lesson Adam would need to remember.

 Immediately after this event, the text switches scenes.
 Everything so far is perfect.
 The man is united to his wife who was made from him.
 They are without shame, in perfect harmony with God and each other.
 There is nothing wrong in the world.
 This is paradise.
 And God has shown that He is good and worthy to be trusted.